Range in California: Red and Gray

 The head is usually mottled with dark color.

-Usually there are dark lines running lengthwise on the underside which run through the middle of the scales.
-(Compare with the underside lines on Elgaria coerulea, which run between the scales, along their edges.) |
+Usually there are dark lines or dashes lengthwise on the belly which run through the middle of the scales.

 Young |